dajmcdon/academic-jekyll-site/students.md

 In order for me to write, I will need at least **two** weeks notice before the first deadline.
 I will also ask you to provide some information.
 I've found that this really helps me to write convincing letters.

+Finally, I only agree to write a fixed number of letters per year for students who take courses with me.
+This is to be fair to you.
+Sending letters for many students to the same programs dilutes the impact of my letter with admissions committees.
+This is another reason that I encourage you to ask early.
+This limit does not apply to PhD students or other students doing research projects under my supervision.

 * A list of all (or as many as you currently know) positions to which you are applying along with deadlines and some idea of how the letter gets there.
 (Do I email someone or does some system ask me to upload things in an automated fashion?)
 * A recent CV or resume.
 * A personal statement or cover letter (likely the one you're sending in one of the applications)